Bird Watching in Nepal: Rare Birds in Great Sceneries

 Source- Google

-The Himalayan Monal is one of the most beautiful birds because of its bright-colored plumage.
-The male, in particular, has iridescent colors including shades of blue, green, and red, with a distinctive crest on its head.
-It is the national bird of Nepal and can be found in higher-altitude forests and meadows, usually at an altitude ranging from 2,000 to 4,000 meters.
-The Himalayan Monal also plays a significant part in the local cultures and is associated with grace and beauty.
-Its habitat includes areas like the Annapurna Conservation Area and other highland regions of Nepal.
+The Himalayan Monal is one of the most beautiful birds due to its bright-colored plumage.
+Major iridescent colors, mostly in males, including shades of blue and green with hints of red, having a casque or crest on the head.
+It is the national bird of Nepal, found in higher altitude forests and meadows from 2,000 to 4,000 meters above sea level.
+The Himalayan Monal finds a fair representation in the local cultures and is associated with grace and beauty.
+It inhabits areas such as the Annapurna Conservation Area among other highlands of Nepal.

 2. Spiny Babbler